ironArray/Caterva2/README.md

 # Caterva2 - On demand access to remote Blosc2 data repositories

-Caterva2 is a distributed system written in Python and meant for sharing Blosc2 datasets among different hosts by using a [publish–subscribe](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) messaging pattern.
-Here, publishers categorize datasets into root groups that are announced to the broker.
-Also, every publisher exposes a REST interface that allows subscribers/clients to access the datasets.
+Caterva2 is a distributed system written in Python meant for sharing Blosc2 datasets among different hosts by using a [publish–subscribe](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) messaging pattern.
+Here, publishers categorize datasets into root groups that are announced to the broker and propagated to subscribers.
+Also, every subscriber exposes a REST interface that allows clients to access the datasets.

-Subscribers can access datasets on-demand and cache them locally.
+Subscribers can access datasets of publishers on-demand on behalf of clients, and cache them locally.
 Additionally, cached data from a subscriber can be republished by another publisher.
-This is particularly useful for accessing remote datasets and sharing them within a local network, thereby optimizing communication and storage resources within work groups.
+This could be particularly useful for accessing remote datasets and sharing them within a local network, thereby optimizing communication and storage resources within work groups.

 ## Components of Caterva2